-For more information, contact the director, Arizona Center for Medieval and Renaissance Studies, SS 224, 480/965-5900, or access the Web site at www.asu.edu/clas/acmrs
+For more information, visit ACMRS in SS 224, call 480/ 965-5900, or access the ACMRS Web site at www.asu.edu/ clas/acmrs.

 Cancer Research Institute.
 Significant advances in the treatment of human cancer and other serious medical problems depend upon scientists well trained in organic chemistry, biochemistry, and biology.
 The Cancer Research Institute provides graduate students with the specialized training necessary for research in the discovery and development of effective anticancer drugs.
 Among various activities, laboratory personnel are pursuing a unique program concerned with isolation, structural identification, and synthesis of naturally occurring anticancer agents from marine animals, plants, and marine microorganisms.